yendo/fcs/README.md

 ### File

 The default notes file is `~/fcnotes.md`.
-The file can be changed by the environment variable `FCS_NOTES_FILE`.
+The file can be changed by the environment variable `FCQS_NOTES_FILE`.

 ### Format